Preparing for your exchange

 Visa / Working permit / Passport / Drivers licence

 See: Language and Culture

 For many countries outside of Europe you have to be vaccinated or protected against particular diseases.
 Not all vaccinations are mandatory; some are simply recommended.
 Upon vaccination you will receive a vaccination certificate.
 You might be asked to show this to the customs officer upon entering your host country.

 Please make sure you have enough financial means to cover for unexpected situations (e.g. delays) during your travels.

 Also make sure you bring multiple types of payment whilst traveling, such as cash, bank cards, credit cards.
 Add the phone number of your bank to your phone so you can disable your cards immediately in case of loss or theft.

 Check if your bank card allows withdrawls outside Europe (if applicable).
-If you travel outside Europe, please make sure you also check with your phone provider what the costs are for calling and use of internet outside Europe
+If you travel outside Europe, please make sure you also check with your phone provider to find out the costs for calling and use of internet outside Europe.

 The International Student Identity Card (ISIC) is an internationally accepted card for all students.
 The ISIC card is proof of your student status, and gives over 40,000 discounts worldwide for international travel, restaurants, museums, international phonecalls, etc. Use the ISIC Discount Finder to find out what discounts you can receive with the ISIC card.
 The ISIC is accepted in over 100 countries.